Task Force on Finance Statistics (TFFS)

 The TFFS reports every three years to the United Nations Statistical Commission, and annually to the IMF’s Committee on Balance of Payments Statistics (see Activity Reports).

-2013 External Debt Statistics Guide (2013 EDS Guide): The Pre-publication Draft is now available.
+2013 External Debt Statistics Guide (2013 EDS Guide): The publication version is now available.